COT-WORLD/DJANGO_CHAT_ROOM/README.md

 Cloudinary is used for handling file uploads (images, videos, etc.) in the Django Chat Room application.
 Cloudinary helps in efficiently storing, optimizing, and delivering media files.
 Media files are automatically optimized and served through Cloudinary’s global CDN.

+## CI/CD Pipeline

+This project uses GitHub Actions for automated testing and deployment:

+1. **Continuous Integration (CI)**:

+   - Runs tests on every push or pull request.
+   - Ensures code quality and reliability.

+2. **Continuous Deployment (CD)**:
+   - Deploys the application to Render after successful tests.

 ## Security Features and OWASP Top 10 Tests

 The application is designed with robust security measures in mind.
 Various OWASP Top 10 security vulnerabilities have been addressed through the following features: